Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Lead Register

 This API collects and stores the data of corporate leads that provide their information.
-N.B: interested_services options include hr_solutions,corporate_training,L&D and organizational_development.
-Also, leads are not allowed to register multiple times with the same email address.
+N.B:email_address cannot be duplicated.
+Also, interested services is a list of texts.

 **Endpoint:**`/user/lead/register/`